9 Parachute Squadron RE: Second half of 20th century, 1945–2000

-Post Second World War
+Post Second World War, 1945–1956

 On VE Day, 1st Airborne Division was ordered to Norway to accept the surrender of the 400,000 German soldiers there.
+On 1 June 1945 the squadron moved into the command of the 6th Airborne Division.

-After VJ Day 9th Airborne Squadron went to Palestine with the 6th Airborne Division.
-The squadron had a difficult time in Palestine, being sent to clear the King David Hotel in Jerusalem after the horrific bomb attack.
+After VJ Day 9th Airborne Squadron went to Palestine.
+The squadron had a difficult time in Palestine, being sent to clear the King David Hotel in Jerusalem after the bomb attack.
 In Palestine the squadron lost three men killed in action.